preciofishbone/OmniaDocsG2/user-options/quick-search-and-advanced-search/index.rst

 Promoted Search results
 ------------------------
 In Omnia 6.7 and later, a search administrator can set up promoted search results using keywords.
-A promoted serach result can be shown this way in Quick Search:
+A promoted search result can be shown this way in Quick Search:

 .. image:: quick-search-promoted-example.png